 Narcotic Drugs.
 Class 2 Felony with a presumptive prison sentence of ten years.

 Prescription-Only Drugs.
 Class 6 Felony with a presumptive prison sentence of 1.5 years.

 Also, anyone convicted of a felony in Arizona may be fined up to $150,000.

 Experienced Drug Crimes Attorney in Northern Arizona

 Possessing drugs with the intent to sell is a very serious crime in Arizona, and without aggressive representation, you may be facing a long prison sentence and significant fines.
-An experienced drug crimes attorney from The Law Offices of Shawn B. Hamp can build a comprehensive, strong defense for you.
+An experienced drug crimes attorney from The Hamp Law Offices can build a comprehensive, strong defense for you.
 Keeping in mind each case is different, we may also be able to prove your innocence or cause reasonable doubt that you did not know about the drugs in your home or vehicle; that the substance found was a legal substance and not drugs; and/or that you had the drugs for personal use without intent to sell.

 If you have been charged with intent to sell in Coconino, Yavapai, Mohave, or La Paz counties in Northern Arizona, contact us online today for a free case evaluation.